 Another common scenario involves the "Chore Referendum."
 Without gendered defaults, queer couples often hit a wall regarding "invisible labor."
 In 2024, many couples reported that their first big fight was about the mental load of running a household.
 Who remembers to buy the toilet paper?
 Who manages the social calendar?
 When one person feels like the "manager" and the other like the "helper," the resentment builds until it boils over.

-The Queer Advantage Repairing with Radical Honesty
+Repairing with Radical Honesty

 Here is the good news.
 Research shows that same-sex couples are actually better at fighting than straight couples.
 According to updated Gottman research, queer couples use more humor and affection to de-escalate tension.
 We tend to be less "belligerent" because we’ve already had to fight so hard just to be together.
 We value the relationship enough to want to fix it.